relaypro-open/formidable/README.md

 So far, we've had to create three different files to generate one HTML file.
 Fear not, the URL-driven architecture will pay off immensely as you build up your site and maintain it over time.
 We'll continue building up by first coaxing more horsepower out of __swig__.
-It would be quite unpleasant to repeat the HTML skeleton structure in all of our site's templates, so we'll create a base template from which our other templates will inherit:
+It would be quite unpleasant to repeat the HTML skeleton structure in all of our templates, so we'll create a base template from which our other templates will inherit:

 ```django